Learn Why

 Anyone drawn to learning through experience

-Solo learners or buddies ready for a hands-on, educational adventure
+Solo learners or buddies ready for an educational adventure